Computer Consulting: Quick Business Overview:

 Approximate Daily Hours Needed:

-General Hours of Operation: – When your business is open – Generally speaking, computer consultants work 9-5 and sometimes evening and weekend hours.
+General Hours of Operation: – When your business is open – Generally speaking, computer consultants work 9-5 and sometimes evening and weekend hours when there is an emergency.

 Approximate Minimum Startup Cost: